 Kelly Harnish

-Kelly Harnish graduated in 1992 from Millersville University with a bachelor’s degree in social work, followed by a master’s degree in the same field from Marywood College, now Marywood University, in 1995.
-She has more than twenty years of experience in mental health and has worked professionally in the field of foster care and adoption.
-Kelly has served as an adjunct professor of social work at both Lancaster Bible College and Messiah College.
-Prior to the adoptions of six of her children, Kelly served as Community Life Director at a local Brethren in Christ Church and completed all core courses, as she took steps toward the denomination’s credentialing process.
+Kelly Harnish has a bachelor’s degree in social work from Millersville University, and a master’s degree in social work from Marywood University.
+She has more than twenty years of experience working in the mental health field including foster care and adoption work.
+Kelly served as an adjunct professor of social work at both Lancaster Bible College and Messiah College.
+Kelly served as Community Life Director at a local Brethren in Christ Church and completed all core courses, as she took steps toward the denomination’s credentialing process.
+Kelly and her husband, Dale, are committed members of Encounter Church of Palmyra (BIC) and devoted parents to nine children.

 In 2014, Kelly’s focus turned to caring for the needs of her then newly adopted children.

-Kelly and her husband, Dale, are committed members of Manheim Brethren in Christ Church and devoted parents to nine children.
 Most of their children entered the family through international adoption, many at older ages and with challenges including autism, intellectual disabilities, and blindness.
-Kelly has learned first-hand what it means to traverse complex disability-related social services, navigate educational supports, and address the mental health needs of children who come from hard places.
-Her faith has been strengthened as she has experienced God’s goodness during challenging circumstances, and she has witnessed His redemptive power of creating beauty from ashes.
-In recent years Kelly’s attention has turned to the field of disability, and she has become passionate about creating opportunities for people of all abilities to interact with one another in ways that build stronger, healthier, communities where the inherent value and dignity of life is celebrated and human needs for belonging are met.
+Kelly has learned first-hand what it means to traverse complex disability-related social services, navigate educational supports, and address the mental health needs of children who come from hard places, yet she has witnessed God’s redemptive power of creating beauty from ashes.
+Kelly is passionate about creating opportunities for people of all abilities to interact with one another in ways that build stronger, healthier, communities where the inherent value and dignity of life is celebrated and human needs for belonging are met.

-Cal is the President and one of the three Founding Board Members of Uniquely the Same, Inc., a non-profit organization in western Pennsylvania.
+Cal is the President and one of the three founding board members of Uniquely the Same, Inc., a non-profit organization in western Pennsylvania.
 For 20 years, Cal worked for Oracle and EMC Corporations in various Product Management and Technical Sales roles in Northern Virginia.

 Cal is recognized as one of Western Pennsylvania’s influencers concerning inclusion and the celebration of those affected by disability in faith communities.
-Cal has a heart for teaching the amazingly progressive approach to disability that is written in the Hebrew scriptures and Christian Bible, particularly in the life of Jesus.
+Cal believes the greatest need of people affected by disability is not mercy or pity, but belonging.

+Ida is Director of Operations and one of three founding board members for Uniquely the Same, Inc., a non-profit organization in western Pennsylvania.
 Ida is a married mother of three sons who has spent most of her extensive professional career working in the faith-based non-profit health care industry in Illinois.
 There, she held a variety of progressive management roles for more than thirty years.

 Ida is also an educator, author, and public speaker, presenting seminars nationally related to compliance issues and coding diagnoses and procedures, as well as teaching college-level courses related to the same.